anthonyjj89/ticktick-mcp/README.md

 6. **Token Refresh**: The client automatically refreshes the access token when it expires

 This simplifies the user experience by handling the entire OAuth flow programmatically.

+### Error Handling and Verification

+The improved MCP includes enhanced error handling and verification steps for all operations:

+1. **Pre-operation Verification**: Before performing operations like update or delete, the system verifies that the target exists
+2. **Detailed Error Messages**: Error responses include more detailed information to assist troubleshooting
+3. **Post-operation Verification**: After operations are performed, the system verifies that the changes were applied correctly
+4. **Change Tracking**: For update operations, the system shows which fields were changed and their old/new values

 ### Contributing